AldenSiaZhengHeng/20196637_software/README.md

 12. userIntentFlow folder
 - this folder contain 4 file to handle several scenario for customer serivce chatbot.
-- if the user is asking FAQ questions, the response will directly return back to message router
+- if the user is asking FAQ questions, the response will directly return back to message router<br />

 a) userIntent.js
-- this file will determine which scenario will be applied based on the predicted intent at the beginning stage.
+- this file will determine which scenario will be applied based on the predicted intent at the beginning stage.<br />

 b) userPurchaseFlow.js
-- contain the IF-THEN scripts to handle the purchase flow create in order to achieve it
+- contain the IF-THEN scripts to handle the purchase flow create in order to achieve it<br />

 c) userRefundFlow.js
-- contain the IF-THEN scripts to handle the refund flow create in order to achieve it
+- contain the IF-THEN scripts to handle the refund flow create in order to achieve it<br />

 d) userTrackingFlow.js
 - contain the IF-THEN scripts to handle the tracking flow create in order to achieve it